An Elementary School for the Whole Child

 Learning with the Head, Hands and Heart

 Academics in Waldorf Education are enlivened through the arts and hands-on learning.
-Reading, writing, history, math, and science are accompanied by the opportunity to play an instrument, knit, carve wood, or perform in a play.
+Reading, writing, history, math, and science are accompanied by the opportunity to play an instrument, work in the farm & garden, knit, carve wood, or perform in a play.
 These essential parts of the curriculum work together to develop the intellect, a sense of wonder, and a joy of learning.

 Our technology free classrooms in the lower grades allow children to focus on learning.
 Waldorf education believes that children develop a deeper understanding and retain more in a screen free environment.
 Interaction with the teacher, reading from books, and handwriting develop concentration, memory, and critical thinking, and are essential to healthy neurological development.

 Self expression is an important part of a Waldorf education.
 As a record of their learning, students create their own “textbooks,” which include original compositions, illustrations, and diagrams.
 Fine and practical arts, music, drama, and singing all awaken and hone the student’s capacity for self-expression and build the confidence that allows students to thrive.